k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/11_graphit_error_handling.md

 Fabric Web-Service call.
 (Important to note that if you have prepared a "catch" for the exception, there will be no trigger to execute the file).

 The creation of a ```error.graphit``` file allows the implementors to set a standard payload response structure to any exception, regardless of the cause.
-The payload structure can be JSON or XML depending on the original Web-Service call requested format.
+The payload structure can be in JSON or XML format, depending on the original Web-Service call requested format.
 In case of CSV format ```error.graphit``` file will not be triggered.

 For example, one trigger could be a ```page not found``` message caused by an external client calling a Web-Service that was not deployed.
 A different example of a trigger can be the provisioning of an invalid APIKEY in the request, etc..